Code-Institute-Submissions/Laurenbrown-code-Project2/README.md

 ![image1](assets/images/Screenshot2.png)

 ## Question and Answer display
-- When the user selects an answer from the list of options presented to them under the question, when it has been clicked on the background of the option will turn green if they have chosen the correct answer and red if they have chosen the wrong answer.
+- When the user chooses an answer from the list of options presented to them under the question, the background of the chosen answer will turn green if they have chosen the correct answer and red if they have chosen the wrong answer.

 ![image2](assets/images/Screenshot1crop.png) ![image3](assets/images/Screenshot3crop.png)